omegaml/minibatch/CONTRIBUTING.md

 ```

 ## License
-By contributing, you agree that your contributions will be licensed under the project's license as detailed in the LICENSE file (MIT License)
+By contributing, you agree that your contributions will be licensed under the project's license as detailed in the LICENSE and LICENSE-NOSELLCLAUSE files

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)